How to Write a Business Plan

 - The fourth strategy controls the communications process between the company and its customers.
 Methods of advertising and audiences to be targeted are just two of the issues that a communications strategy should address.

 The operations plan is closely tied to the team and management plan section of a business plan.
 An operations plan is the engine that runs the machine you call a business.
 Without an operations plan, nothing else in your business plan will get done.
-The operations section of a business plan created to obtain bank financing or for some other external purpose does not require the details that must go into a plan that will guide ownership and management in running the business.
+The operations section of a business plan created to obtain bank financing or some other external purpose does not require the details to go into a plan that will guide ownership and management in running the business.

 Team and Management Plan

-The people who make up your ownership and management team are the focus of the team and management portion of a business plan for entrepreneurs.
+The people who make up your ownership and management team focus on the team and management portion of a business plan for entrepreneurs.
 Whether intended for internal or external use, readers of this section of a business plan should have a clear understanding of who is in charge.
 The length and complexity of this section will depend upon the size of the company.
 The business plan written by a sole proprietor will be much shorter than one prepared for a corporation with multiple management teams, a board of directors, and multiple locations.

 Other information about the company that should be included in this section includes:

 - Length of time business has existed

 This section of the business plan provides readers with a picture of where your company has been and where it is going from its finances.
 Established companies should include financial data on past performance.
 Banks, venture capitalists, and other lenders usually want at least three years of financial data, but some might want to see up to five years of information.

 Financial data that should be included in the plan include income and cash flow statements and balance sheets.
 Some lenders might ask to include accounts receivable statements, accounts payable statements, and documentation of other company debt obligations.

 Regardless of how long a company has been in existence, this section must include projections of its future financial picture.
 These projections must be supported by data the company has compiled through its research and analysis of the industry, competitors, markets, and products.